wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ## Insecure Design

-For the threat-modelling method and proactive design controls, read [OWASP A04](https://owasp.org/Top10/A04_2021-Insecure_Design/) for the failure class, [OWASP Threat Modeling Process](https://owasp.org/www-community/Threat_Modeling_Process) for the STRIDE workflow, and [OWASP Proactive Controls](https://owasp.org/www-project-proactive-controls/) for the control catalogue to design against.
+For the threat-modeling method and proactive design controls, read [OWASP A04](https://owasp.org/Top10/A04_2021-Insecure_Design/) for the failure class, [OWASP Threat Modeling Process](https://owasp.org/www-community/Threat_Modeling_Process) for the STRIDE workflow, and [OWASP Proactive Controls](https://owasp.org/www-project-proactive-controls/) for the control catalog to design against.
 Run a design review through your team's normal design-review process before code review begins.

 Insecure Design is a missing-control problem, not a coding bug.
 A perfectly coded feature can still be insecure if the design never accounted for abuse.
 Design review therefore happens *before* code review, not after.

 !!! danger "Approval required"
-    Any feature that introduces a new external attack surface, a new authentication or authorisation surface, a new credential or secret store, or a new privilege grant should have its design and threat model reviewed and approved by the Security and Compliance Team before code review begins.
+    Any feature that introduces a new external attack surface, a new authentication or authorization surface, a new credential or secret store, or a new privilege grant should have its design and threat model reviewed and approved by the Security and Compliance Team before code review begins.
 Work the threat model with the [OWASP Threat Modeling Process](https://owasp.org/www-community/Threat_Modeling_Process) and bring the trust boundaries and the control chosen for each threat as the review artefacts.

 Design rules that apply across stacks:

 * **Model state explicitly.** Workflow and resource lifecycles are an enum plus a transition table, checked at the service layer before persistence.
-Never derive the next state from caller input or infer it from the current request — an attacker who can name the target state can skip the steps that guard it (approval, payment, ownership check).
+Never derive the next state from caller input or infer it from the current request: an attacker who can name the target state can skip the steps that guard it (approval, payment, ownership check).
 * **Enforce idempotency at the data layer.** Use an atomic database operation (a unique constraint or an upsert) rather than a `SELECT`-then-`INSERT` window that two concurrent requests can both pass.
-* **Rate-limit everything that does work.** Apply layered budgets — per-user *and* per-IP *and* global.
+* **Rate-limit everything that does work.** Apply layered budgets: per-user *and* per-IP *and* global.
 A single global limit lets one tenant exhaust the budget for all.
 * **Name and enforce trust boundaries.** Carry tenant identity in the request context and re-check it at the data layer, never trust it from a header or path parameter alone.
 Make the default deny: enumerate the paths that are public and treat everything else as protected.

 === "Java stack"

     Carry tenant identity through `PrivilegedCarbonContext` rather than passing a tenant ID as a method argument that a caller can forge, and re-resolve it at the persistence layer before scoping any query.

     Express lifecycle state as an enum and a transition table, and validate the requested transition at the service layer before writing.
-The product's own lifecycle handlers follow this shape — when you add a new domain, register your transition check on the same service-layer entry point rather than scattering status comparisons through handlers.
+The product's own lifecycle handlers follow this shape; when you add a new domain, register your transition check on the same service-layer entry point rather than scattering status comparisons through handlers.
 Reject any transition not present in the table; do not fall through to a default "allow".

     Idempotency: prefer `INSERT ...
 ON CONFLICT` or a unique index over `SELECT`-then-`INSERT`.
-For one-time initialisation of shared state, guard with `synchronized (key.intern())`; for higher-throughput counters and maps, use `java.util.concurrent` primitives.
+For one-time initialization of shared state, guard with `synchronized (key.intern())`; for higher-throughput counters and maps, use `java.util.concurrent` primitives.

     Rate limiting: APIs fronted by the gateway may inherit gateway-level throttling, but verify what limits actually apply in your deployment rather than assuming a tier is in place.
 Any endpoint not fronted by gateway throttling must enforce its own per-user and per-IP budgets.
 Treat every new always-on endpoint as un-throttled until you have added an explicit limit.

 === "Go stack"

     Document the trust model in `ARCHITECTURE.md` and enumerate every public path explicitly; everything else is default-deny.
-Carry tenant identity in `context.Context`, propagate it through every call, and re-check it at the query layer — do not read it back off the inbound request once authenticated.
+Carry tenant identity in `context.Context`, propagate it through every call, and re-check it at the query layer; do not read it back off the inbound request once authenticated.

     Model long-running workflows as typed state machines and persist transitions with optimistic locking on `(instance_id, current_state)` so a stale client cannot replay an old transition.
-Express operation-level authorisation as declarative data on the API spec, not as ad-hoc checks inside handlers.
+Express operation-level authorization as declarative data on the API spec, not as ad-hoc checks inside handlers.

-    Use `sync.Once` for one-time initialisation, `sync.RWMutex` for high-throughput maps, and a database uniqueness constraint for idempotency.
+    Use `sync.Once` for one-time initialization, `sync.RWMutex` for high-throughput maps, and a database uniqueness constraint for idempotency.
 Apply rate limiting as middleware in front of the router, not per handler, so no new route ships un-throttled by omission.

 ### Pagination, list limits, and resource ceilings